mmuratarat/mmuratarat.github.io/_pages/faq.md

 \end{split}
 $$

 The second derivative, the curvature, of the log-likelihood function is also of central importance and has its own name.

-The negative second derivative of the loglikelihood function:
+The negative of the expected value of second derivative of the log-likelihood function:

 $$
 I(\theta) = - E\left[ \frac{\partial^{2} l(\theta)}{\partial \theta^{2}} \right]